zhaojishun/GenderBiasPapers/README.md

 ## Bias analysis

 1. Man Is to Computer Programmer as Woman Is to Homemaker?
 Debiasing Word Embeddings.2016.
-2. Men Also Like Shopping: Reducing Gender Bias Amplification Using Corpus-level Constraints.EMNLP 2017 最佳论文.
+2. Men Also Like Shopping: Reducing Gender Bias Amplification Using Corpus-level Constraints.EMNLP 2017 (Best Long Paper).
 [PDF](https://arxiv.org/pdf/1707.09457.pdf)
 3. Word Embeddings Quantify 100 Years of Gender and Ethnic Stereotypes.2018.[PDF](https://arxiv.org/abs/1711.08412v1).[Code](https://github.com/nikhgarg/EmbeddingDynamicStereotypes)
 4. Understanding the Origins of Bias in Word Embeddings.2018.[PDF](https://arxiv.org/abs/1810.03611)
 5. Is there Gender bias and stereotype in Portuguese Word Embeddings?
 2018.[PDF](https://arxiv.org/abs/1810.04528)